I've been thoroughly happy to be with you, and I so appreciate it.

 Whatever logic leads you to that.

-What's more important than your health care?
+What's more important than your healthcare?

 Nothing.

-If you have you you'll probably see it tonight 14 times.
+You'll probably see it tonight 14 times.

 That's why we're going inside his house, the White House.